STAT 385 Summer 2025 Unofficial Syllabus

 -

-There will be readings (in readings directory of course_content repo).
-There may be notes (in notes directory of the course_content repo) and videos from external sources posted on the Course Website (in videos directory of the course_content repository).
-Any videos posted can be considered supplemental learning opportunities.
+There are readings (in readings directory of course_content repo).
+There are notes (in notes directory of the course_content repo) and videos (in videos directory of the course_content repository).

 -

-All learners are expected to do the following before coming to class each week: read the readings, annotate the readings to improve their understanding, view supplemental videos and notes, and complete assignments.
+All learners are expected to do the following before coming to class each week: read the readings, annotate the readings to improve their understanding, view videos, read notes, participate in discussion board posts, and complete previously due assignments.

 -

-Course content - syllabus, readings, assignments, assignment solutions, notes, videos, discussion board (as Discussions tab) - will be found on the Course Website via the course_content repository.
-Do check the course_content repo often for updates and announcements.
+Course content including the syllabus, readings, assignments, assignment solutions, notes, videos, discussion board (as Discussions tab), are found on the course website and alternatively in the course_content repository in GitHub.
+Do check the discussion board for updates and announcements about the course.
 Learners are encouraged to clone the course_content repository once, then pull the course_content repo daily afterwards if accessing it remotely via git.

 Office Hours

-Office hours will be online in Zoom.
+Office hours are online in Zoom.
 If a learner has a specific question, but cannot attend the office hours, then that learner should post their question in the Discussions board.
-If a learner wants one-on-one assistance from the course staff (kinson2\@illinois.edu{.email}) at an alternative time, then that learner should email the course staff in order to schedule a Zoom meeting.
+If a learner wants one-on-one assistance from the course staff at an alternative time, then that learner should email the course staff in order to schedule a Zoom meeting.

 -